Otoplasty (Ear Pinning)

-Cosmetic ear surgery at Columbia Aesthetic Plastic Surgery reshapes the ears of adults and children who feel self-conscious about their size or shape.
+Cosmetic ear surgery reshapes the ears of adults and children who feel self-conscious about their size or shape.
 Otoplasty (ear pinning) reduces the prominence of the protruding ears by setting them closer to the head in a way that looks natural.
-Dr. Eric Chang also performs reconstructive ear surgery for patients with congenitally misshaped ears or those who have been treated for skin cancer.
+Dr. Chang also performs reconstructive ear surgery for patients with congenitally misshaped ears or those who have been treated for skin cancer.

 Ears are a feature that most people don’t really think about.
 But ears that draw attention tend to make people self-conscious.
-Dr. Chang's personable demeanor is especially appreciated by his otoplasty patients, who tend to be children or young adults.
 Ear pinning and other cosmetic ear surgery is common for children after they turn 4 because their ears have typically finished developing but the cartilage remains pliable.
 Children and adolescents with protruding or misshaped ears are also more likely to be the targets of ridicule among peers.

 Surgical techniques vary depending on the amount of correction required.
-Small incisions in the cartilage as well as sutures allow Dr. Chang to rearrange, remove, or recontour tissue and reposition the ear closer to the head.
+Small incisions in the cartilage as well as sutures allow the surgeon to rearrange, remove, or recontour tissue and reposition the ear closer to the head.
 The 2 primary options are:

-Dr. Chang generally recommends using general anesthesia for younger patients during otoplasty and local anesthetic with sedation for older adolescents and adults.
+General anesthesia is usually recommended for younger patients during otoplasty and local anesthetic with sedation for older adolescents and adults.
 Patients return home after the outpatient procedure.

 Dr. Chang also performs ear surgery to correct the appearance of ears misshapen at birth or because of injury or disease.
 Common congenital conditions that can be changed with ear surgery include:

 - Lop ear: the top of the ear is folded down

 - Cup ear: a protruding ear with the top folded down and cup-shaped